Food, Jordan, Middle Eastern Food

 5. Maqluba

 In Arabic, Maqluba literally means “upside-down”.
-The dish gets its name from the way it is served: All ingredients are all first cooked in a large pot, then when it comes the time to serve, the pot is brought outside of the kitchen and turned upside down onto a large metal tray.
+The dish gets its name from the way it is served: All ingredients are first cooked in a large pot, then when it comes the time to serve, the pot is brought outside of the kitchen and turned upside down onto a large metal tray.
 The pot is then lifted, resulting in a delicious pile of rice, chicken, potatoes, and cauliflower.
-It is then topped with fried peanuts and fresh parsley before eaten communally with yogurt and tomato-cucumber salad.
-You just eat it straight from the pan – no extra plates needed!
+It is then topped with fried peanuts and fresh parsley before being eaten communally with yogurt and tomato-cucumber salad.
+You just eat it straight from the pan – no extra plates are needed!
 So delicious.

 Maqluba, literally translated as “upside down” in Arabic